Species Introduction

 ✓ Expert Tip

-Incorporate a variety of foods to enhance their colour and overall health; this mimics their natural feeding behaviours.
+Incorporate a variety of foods to enhance their colouration and overall health, ensuring a balanced diet.

 Q: What are the best tank mates for Ramirez’s Dwarf Cichlids?